-- Make sure the computer has a current supported operating system: Windows 10; or Mac OS/X. - Note 1 Windows 7, Windows XP, Windows 98, NT and Mac OS 9 are not allowed nor supported at the University of Utah - Note 2 PC systems running Windows Home system will need to be upgraded to Pro to support hard drive encryption (see Section on Security Requirements below). - Wireless Network capable (WPA2 compliant). - You are responsible for backing up your data.
+- Make sure the computer has a current supported operating system: Windows 10; or Mac OS/X. - Note 1 Windows 7, Windows XP, Windows 98, NT and Mac OS 9 are not allowed nor supported at the University of Utah - Note 2 PC systems running Windows Home system will need to be upgraded to Pro to support hard drive encryption (see Section on Security Requirements below). - Wireless Network capable (WPA2 compliant). - Built in Camera and Microphone - You are responsible for backing up your data.
 An encrypted external hard drive system is recommended for such purpose.